idezentas/esp8266_WeatherStation/README_EN.md

 ## Features

 - Synchronous Web Server with a user-friendly web interface
-- Settings Pages: Configure device, security, world clocks, currency and restore defaults
+- Settings Pages: Device, Security, API Keys, Display, Currency Rates, and Restore to Default Settings
 - OTA Updates: Remote firmware updates with ElegantOTA v3
 - WiFiManager: No hardcoded Wi-Fi credentials required
 - Live Weather & Air Quality (AQI): From OpenWeatherMap
 - UV Index: Real-time UV data from Open-Meteo API
 - Currency Rates: From Floatrates API
-- Time & Date Display: Synced using NTP servers
+- Time & Date Display: Synced using NTP servers.
+Automatic daylight saving time compatibility is available.
-- Night Mode (Hardware): OLED screen turns off/on automatically based on configured time
+- Night Mode: OLED screen turns off/on automatically based on configured time
+- Display Rotation: Flip the OLED screen vertically
 - Theme Support: Light and dark theme options in the web interface (The theme selection will automatically be the same as the theme used in the system.)
 - Mobile-Friendly Interface: Fully responsive design
 - Multi-language Support: Currently supports **Turkish** and **English**